nate-droid/fox_lang/Readme.md

 # FoxLang and Theorem Prover

+(Update): At the moment, I am working on splitting this project into two separate projects.
+This current repo will remain focused on the actual language design itself.
+The more theorem prover aspects will be migrated to a dedicated repo.
+I was noticing that the two were becoming too tightly coupled.

+(More Update): I'm currently working on a bytecode VM as an alternative to the interpreter.
+A small subsection of the language already is supported by the VM, and I am now working on adding function calls.

 # What is FoxLang?

 At it's core, FoxLang is an attempt at both creating a programming language and a theorem prover all at once.
 While indeed,